Third International Theory: Intellectual and political context

 The Revolutionary Command Council was to function as the centre of the political organization of society, with the right to appoint cabinet ministers, to declare war and enter into contracts, to issue decrees with the force of law, and to handle key aspects of internal affairs and foreign policy.
 Chairman of the IBS, Gaddafi was appointed head of the Libyan Arab Republic.

 In 1973, Gaddafi organized the Arab Socialist Union, which became the sole legal political organization in the country.
 In 1977 the General People's Congress, representing numerous national committees, adopted a decree (the "Sabha Declaration") on the establishment of a "regime of people's power" (the so-called 'direct popular democracy') in Libya, and the country was renamed the Socialist People's Libyan Arab Jamahiriya.
 The Revolutionary Command Council was also renamed and transformed into the General Secretariat of the Congress.
 In practice, the Arab Socialist Union then merged with the apparatus of the General People's Congress.
-The people elected into the General Secretariat of the General People's Congress were Gaddafi (General Secretary) and four of his closest associates — Major Abdessalam Jalloud, and generals Abu-Bakr Younis Jabr, Mustafa al-Harrubi and Huveyldi al-Hmeydi.
+The people elected into the General Secretariat of the General People's Congress were Gaddafi (General Secretary) and four of his closest associates — Major Abdessalam Jalloud, and generals Abu-Bakr Yunis Jabr, Mustafa al-Harrubi and Huveyldi al-Hmeydi.

 Two years later, the five leaders resigned from public office and were replaced by professional managers.
 From then until his death, Gaddafi officially held the title of the Leader of the Libyan Revolution and the group of the five leaders is named "the Revolutionary Leadership".
 Furthermore, a hierarchy of Revolutionary Committees was established with the purpose of implementing the policies of the Revolutionary Leadership within the system of the People's Congresses.

 Doctrine

 The official ideological doctrine is the Third International Theory, described in Gaddafi's "Green Book" (1976–1979).
-Copies of the "Green Book" were always on sale in Libyan bookstores in many languages prior to the revolution.
+Copies of the "Green Book" were already on sale in Libyan bookstores in many languages prior to the revolution.

 The book is a collection of quotes of the Libyan leader, divided into three parts and covering the following vital aspects of existence: